 In section~6 of \citetalias{planck2013-p17}, we explored another approach, consisting of reconstructing the inflationary potential within its observable range without making any assumptions concerning the inflationary dynamics outside that range.
 Indeed, given that the number of $e$-folds between the observable range and the end of inflation can always be adjusted to take a realistic value, any potential shape giving a primordial spectrum of scalar and tensor perturbations in agreement with observations is a valid candidate.
 Inflation can end abruptly by a phase transition, or can last a long time if the potential becomes very flat after the observable region has been crossed.
 Moreover, there could be a short inflationary stage responsible for the origin of observable cosmological perturbations, and another inflationary stage later on (but before nucleosynthesis), thus contributing to the total $N_*$.

 In section~6 of \citetalias{planck2013-p17}, we performed this analysis with a full integration of the inflaton and metric perturbation modes, so that no slow-roll approximation was made.
 The only assumption was that primordial scalar perturbations are generated by the fluctuations of a single inflaton field with a canonical kinetic term.
-Since, in this approach, one is only interested in the potential over a narrow range of observable scales (centered around the field value $\phi_*$ when the pivot scale crosses the Hubble radius), it is reasonable to test relatively simple potential shapes, described by a small number of free parameters.
+Since in this approach one is only interested in the potential over a narrow range of observable scales (centred around the field value $\phi_*$ when the pivot scale crosses the Hubble radius), it is reasonable to test relatively simple potential shapes described by a small number of free parameters.